 Your Ancestry DNA results will provide an incredible level of insight into your family’s past!

-This has allowed me to learn extensively about what kind of information you can learn from your Ancestry DNA test.
+I did an Ancestry DNA test years ago, and it was very simple.
 My “kit” arrived a few days after I ordered it, and it just took a few minutes to fill the tube with saliva, seal the envelope, and slide it into the mailbox.

 My results came about 5 weeks later.
 Sometimes it can take a little longer, and occasionally, lucky individuals can get theirs back a little more quickly.